DoctorPresto/Cyberpunk-Blender-add-on/README.md

 2) Navigate within Blender to **File \ Import \ Cyberpunk Entity** and select the exported json file.
 You can enter the appearance you want in the import options, this requires the appearanceName from the entity appearances info.
 Enter ALL for all appearances.

+3) To import .phys collisions along with a vehicle ent, ensure you have converted the .phys to .json in Wolvenkit and check the "Import Collisions" box.

 ## Streaming Sector Import

 1) Convert the streaming sectors you want to import from WolvenKit as json, and export all the meshes used using WolvenKit, a wscript to automate this is available on Discord in the wolvenkit-scripts channel.